 Beware of mats with non-natural materials that make eco-friendly claims.
 Many companies use environmental issues as a marketing strategy, and claim products are eco-friendly when they really aren’t.
 If it’s not a material that grows in nature, it’s probably not very environmentally friendly.

 Last but not least, price matters.
 Cheap mats are easy to find at big box stores, but with yoga mats you tend to get what you pay for.
 Mats under $20 can wear out pretty quickly, and often have a chemical odor.
 Some of the best selling yoga mats are in the mid $20 range, if you don’t mind a PVC mat.
 Cost generally goes up with the quality of materials, construction, and eco-friendliness.

 If you’re buying a mat online don’t forget to consider shipping costs.
 Many online retailers offer inexpensive or free shipping options on some of the best yoga mats out there.
 Also depending what state you live in, and what online store you’re buying from, shopping online can often save you sales tax.

 If you’re new to yoga, the best yoga mat for you may come in a beginners kit such as the Valeo Yoga Kit or the Sivan Essential Yoga 5 Piece Beginners Kit.
-Beginners kits are usually very competitively priced, and have extra items like blocks and straps which are fun to experiment with.
+Beginners kits are usually very competitively priced, and have extra accessories like blocks and straps which are used in many styles of yoga.
 The Gaiam Yoga for Beginners Kit even comes with a DVD with introductory workouts to get you started.